codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

 ### Background
 Craftsmanship in software strives for high, predictable, repeatable and affordable quality; this is the reason why we care about design, code reviews and of course testing.
-Test Driven Design helps us create a flexible implementation that meets the expectations of our clients in terms of features, performance and quality; as professionals we have to master as many tools as possible to reach our goal of steadily providing value.
+Test Driven Development helps us create a flexible implementation that meets the expectations of our clients in terms of features, performance and quality; as professionals we have to master as many tools as possible to reach our goal of steadily providing value.

 ### Property based testing
 The above is the reason why I am exploring Property Based Testing; I like to think about it as *"Let the machine do the heavy lifting for you"* or as [John Huges] says *"Don't write tests, generate them"*.